vatsanTraining/tieto_2022/rest-jax-rs/Readme.txt

 10) Implement the Methods of the interface
 11) Create a Service class and invoke repository methods ,handle exceptions
 12) Create a Resource class annotate it with @PATH,@GET and other such annotations
+13) Create a Table in the Rdbms with columns matching the java class
-13) Run the Application
+14) Run the Application
-14) Test it with POSTMan
+15) Test it with POSTMan